TRINITARIAN CONGREGATIONAL PARISH OF CASTINE

 The first part of our worship brings us together and helps to focus us in a spirit of worship.
 This section includes several parts.

-PRELUDE: As people enter our worship space, the church musician plays music that helps set a worshipful mood and lets people know that we are now gathering for worship.
+PRELUDE: As people enter our worship space, the music director, sometimes in combination with the TCP Choir or another guest musician, plays music that helps set a worshipful mood and lets people know that we are now gathering for worship.

 GREETINGS AND ANNOUNCEMENTS: Before we begin worship, we take time to welcome guests and make important announcements for our community life together.